 Superman: (After being placed in the Think Tank) At least it can't get any worse....

 Green Lantern: Oh HI Superman!
 Looks like we're going to be room mates!
 How crazy is that?

-Superman: Does someone please have any Kryptonite they could give me?
+Superman: Does anyone have any Kryptonite they could give me?

 (Superman is stuck in gum)